int19h/jbomohi/dict/fancyxra/comments.md

 (which by the way better exhibits the dependency of the terbri, since the function and its domain specify the range, for example).

+## 2014-03-03T16:01:37Z — Wuzzy (comment 1033, on definition 53124, in reply to 1028)

+Re: Domain and range should be specified

+Okay, to clarify: I clearly interpret the word “graph” here as “graphical representation”.
+To say a graph of a function has to be perfect, otherwise its not a graph is not practical to me.
+This would automatically disqualify any drawing by hand.
+Also graphs on a, let’s say, LCD monitor are not perfect, because of the pixels.
+You always have this tiny error.
+To say a graph *must* be perfect would disqualify all these images.
+So I still think the current definition of fancyxra is pretty good and practical and does not need to be changed.

+If you want to interpret “graph” in a strict mathematical sense (whatever that may be), I’d suggest to create a new lujvo, because I think you mean something different than I think.
+Maybe a new lujvo could settle these disputes, hopefully.